I’m sure you’ve heard this stat: more than four million blog posts go live every single day.

 9. How to do something over time

-In addition to “do this now” advice, showing your reader how to accomplish long-term goals is vital.
+In addition to “do this now” advice, showing your reader how to accomplish something long-term, such as their writing goals, is vital.
 You can do this by breaking down your steps into days, weeks, months, or even an entire year.

 How to Create a Social Media Content Calendar for a Year walks visitors through five steps to persevere at social media marketing by moving from the big picture — complete with spreadsheet examples — right down to individual posts.